dib-lab/2022-paper-branchwater-software/manuscript.md

 debugging and multi-language interoperability but is extremely inefficient.
-Moreover, each file currently contains three k-mer sketches (one per each desired k-mer search size), which means approximately 3 times as much data is loaded per query than is actually used.
+Moreover, each file currently contains three k-mer sketches (one per each desired k-mer search size), which means approximately 3 times as much data is loaded per file than is actually used in a comparison.
 FracMinHash also could support fractional loading, i.e. decreased resolution by loading only the bottom portion of the sketch; this would enable must faster searches albeit at lower resolution.
 This is not yet supported by the underlying sourmash library.